rlalik/go4_trbnet_docker/go4_trbnet/README.txt

 ## The solution: ##

-We put all software components in a docker container.
+We put all software components in a Docker container.
+Such a container (named "go4_trbnet") has been prepared for you and is ready to use!

+If you know what Docker is then skip the next section.

 ##################################################